baahfrimpong/contact-book-api/README.md

 # Contact Book API
 This is a Spring boot application with SpringDoc OpenAPI included.
+This project takes into consideration, some of the best practices when it comes to designing REST APIs.

 ## Requirements / Dependencies
 - Java 17